regenwatchdog/regenwatchdog.github.io/_posts/2020-07-31-july-news-roundup.md

 ## Estates added since launch
 Thanks to a number of people who took the time to contact us, we have added 8 further estates to our list of those under threat of demolition.
+This brings the total number of estates under threat to 130, comprising over 40,000 homes.

-These are the [Geoffrey Close estate](https://estatewatch.london/estates/lambeth/geoffreyclose/) in Lambeth; the [Marlowe Road estate](https://estatewatch.london/estates/walthamforest/marloweroad/) in Waltham Forest; the [Marian Court estate](https://estatewatch.london/estates/hackney/mariancourt/) in Hackney; the [Calverley Close estate](https://estatewatch.london/estates/bromley/calverleyclose/) in Bromley; the [Ladderswood estate](https://estatewatch.london/estates/enfield/ladderswood/) in Enfield; the [Clapham Park estate](https://estatewatch.london/estates/lambeth/claphampark/) in Lambeth; the [Lansbury estate](https://estatewatch.london/estates/towerhamlets/lansbury/) in Tower Hamlets and [Denby Court](https://estatewatch.london/estates/lambeth/denbycourt/) in Lambeth.
+The 8 additions comprise the [Geoffrey Close estate](https://estatewatch.london/estates/lambeth/geoffreyclose/) in Lambeth; the [Marlowe Road estate](https://estatewatch.london/estates/walthamforest/marloweroad/) in Waltham Forest; the [Marian Court estate](https://estatewatch.london/estates/hackney/mariancourt/) in Hackney; the [Calverley Close estate](https://estatewatch.london/estates/bromley/calverleyclose/) in Bromley; the [Ladderswood estate](https://estatewatch.london/estates/enfield/ladderswood/) in Enfield; the [Clapham Park estate](https://estatewatch.london/estates/lambeth/claphampark/) in Lambeth; the [Lansbury estate](https://estatewatch.london/estates/towerhamlets/lansbury/) in Tower Hamlets and [Denby Court](https://estatewatch.london/estates/lambeth/denbycourt/) in Lambeth.

 <img src="/images/addedestates.jpg" class="img-fluid rounded img-thumbnail">